 You can change the sensitivity of the triggers, you can map the face buttons to additional buttons or paddles (more on this in a bit) and this allows you to avoid using the same finger for multiple actions.

-Some users for example, use boost on L1, R2 for throttle and R1 for scoreboard, which makes it a lot easier to use the face buttons for jump and slide.
+Some users, for example, use boost on L1, R2 for throttle, and R1 for the scoreboard, which makes it a lot easier to use the face buttons for jump and slide.
 If you have never been able to get the aerials right, try this.

 Additional buttons are not mandatory.
 But having them, especially paddles, make a huge difference to the way you play the game.

 Most players who switch to a paddled controller will never be able to go back to one without paddles.

 Tapping paddles is easier than pressing a face button.
 Also, the paddles are positioned on the underside of the controller which makes them easier to access without using your primary fingers.

 Latency might be a problem while using wireless controllers for Rocket League.

 Even a couple of milliseconds of delay or lag can make a huge difference in a ranked match when you are trying your best to score that improbable goal.